They are not trying to make it personal.

 Often, a child's behavior seems to come from nowhere, without rhyme or reason.
 It's easy, in that situation, to take it personally.
-It's the only reason that makes sense.

 But as a child development specialist, I believe there is always a reason.
 Maybe not an obvious one, or even a "good" one, but there is always a reason.

 Recognizing that reason helps us stop taking their behavior personally and start doing something that can address it.

 Taking a closer look

 When we look at a challenging behavior as an isolated event, it certainly doesn't make much sense.
 But just like in the dramatic detective shows I grew up on (anyone else's childhood contain a healthy diet of Matlock, Columbo and Murder She Wrote?) it's often the tiniest of details that suddenly make everything clear.
 The timestamp on the receipt, the button on the sidewalk, the contents of the refrigerator.
 BAM—the case is cracked wide open.

 Likewise, paying attention to the details of what's going on before and after a child's maddening behaviors can open your eyes to factors that you hadn't even considered.
 (This CARE Observation Sheet is one tool that helps untangle the mystery of challenging behaviors.)

 For example, my preschool-aged son once refused to go with his carpool to school.
 I was frustrated, to say the least.
 Why was he choosing to be difficult?
 Why was he suddenly taking a regular part of our routine and having an all-out tantrum over it?

 I felt like he was challenging me personally.